 CPQ tools will help you focus on what you are really selling.
-It is natural to think that everyone knows and understands exactly what the product is, but the fact is, this is frequently overlooked or misunderstood.
+It’s natural to think everyone knows and understands exactly what the product is; however, this is frequently overlooked or misunderstood.

 Imagine the assembly line at a successful automobile manufacturing plant.
 The line rolls by, and assorted models of automobiles pass through the various stations receiving seats, dashboards, windows, engines and other components.

 You will see an almost astonishing amount of variability on the same line.
 Not only are different trim levels accommodated on one assembly line, so are different models.
 The entire process, the personnel and the plant itself are a tribute to timing and synchronization.